 Despite its compact size, the MP7SE retains the same rock-solid build quality that has become a hallmark of MP instruments for nearly 20 years.
 As with its larger sibling, the MP7SE’s wood and metal construction is designed for the stage, yet its classic appearance and polished side arm design ensure that this flexible instrument is also suitable for the home or studio musician.

 We believe that the selection of an instrument is only the start of your musical journey.
 We have partnered with industry-leading and specialist couriers to provide a range of services alongside our in-house delivery team who can handle almost any request so no matter what you buy you can be confident it will arrive both quickly and safely.
-Our specialists have been trained to assemble and deliver our entire range of digital pianos and other oversized instruments such as cellos and double basses.
 For more complex delivery requirements we work with specialist piano and organ logistics partners who can provide specialised equipment enabling us to enable us to deliver to almost any location.

-For larger items, delivery surcharges may apply to non-UK mainland including Channel Islands, Isle Of Wight, Shetland, etc.
+For larger items, such as upright or grand pianos delivery surcharges may apply to non-UK mainland including Channel Islands, Isle Of Wight, Shetland, etc.

 Millersmusic.co.uk maintains the highest levels of security.
 We take the privacy and security of your payment and personal details very seriously.